 I have problems.
 I don’t live in the material world half the time.
 (Yes, I’m an INFP.)
 And because my brain does not process the concrete, sensory world too consciously, I am really, really messy.
 And yet I hate messiness!!!
 I readily admit that when things are cleaned up it helps a lot (though if someone besides me cleans up my messy desk, I feel lost).
 So let me introduce you to the solution for everything practical, physical, and concrete in your life: Engineering.

 But beyond that, you just can’t process it.
 Instead, learn to do an end-run around the parts of your life that aren’t quite working.
-Like your brain, for instance.
 Like if you just can’t wake up in the morning but have to be at work, then you need to engineer how and where you store your clothing for the purpose of dressing with your eyes closed.
-In fact, you want to eventually identify every area where your brain doesn’t work like Martha Stewart’s, and then engineer that part of your life accordingly.
+Given time and success, you’ll want to eventually identify every area where your brain doesn’t work the same as Martha Stewart’s, and then engineer that area accordingly.
 This involves decluttering, re-thinking how you store things, and minimalizing whatever doesn’t fit with your needs, lifestyle, or mission in life.

 Are You Ready to Change Your Life?
 Yeah…?
 How ready?

 You know that book at the top of that short list above?
 A client recommended it when my other half told her how crowded our small house was.
 And it’s not like we hadn’t already unloaded a ton of stuff when we married and set up housekeeping.
-We had.
+But it just wasn’t enough!

-Sometimes I came up with better solutions for my personal space requirements than what I found in Kondo’s book.
-The point is not to enslave yourself to one idea, but to learn what it takes to make your living space serve your needs.
-(I fold certain items the non-Kondo way when that better serves the need to see what I’ve got, fit into an odd space, etc.)
+In time, I even came up with better solutions for my personal space requirements than what I found in Kondo’s book.
+The point is not to enslave yourself to one person’s method, but to learn what it takes to make your living space serve your needs.
+(I fold certain items the non-Kondo way when it suits the space better.)

 But Here’s the Deal …